 Are You Comfortable in a Health Care Setting?

 In many (but not all) health careers, you may spend much of your time in the company of sick, disabled or dying people.
 In terms of a clinical setting, you might work in a hospital, community health center, mobile clinic, long-term care facility, private practice office, a health maintenance organization (HMO) or even a patient's home.

 You may opt to work in a bustling city or a sleepy suburb -- and if you do, you'll be meeting a legitimate need.
 However, there's an urgent need for health practitioners in medically under-served areas, which often are in far-flung rural communities or inner-city neighborhoods.

 If you would prefer less direct contact with patients, there are numerous other health-related work settings -- including pharmacies; laboratories; medical libraries; and corporate, nonprofit or government offices, to name just a few.

 You might be part of a small staff or a huge organization, working at the national, regional, state or local level.
 The possibilities in this field are almost endless.

 Are You a Team Player?

 Health care is increasingly becoming a group activity, in which a patient’s recovery depends on how well each member of the health care team performs his or her specific function – and how well they communicate and collaborate with one another.
 Even dentists – 70% of whom work in a solo private practice – usually supervise and work closely with several staff members.

-You need to be realistic with yourself: If you don't mind long workdays and are good at handling stress, go ahead -- pursue an ER-style career.
+You need to be realistic with yourself: If you don't mind long workdays and are good at handling stress, go ahead and pursue a career that will demand that of you.
 But if you'd rather have a job with regular hours and fewer medical crises, there are plenty of other fulfilling health careers.